 Social Emotional Learning

-• EDUC 573U Trauma Informed Practices in Schools – Offered Spring
+EDUC 573U Trauma and Resilience in the Classroom Spring

 Social Emotional Learning (SEL) helps students better comprehend and manage their emotions as well as demonstrate empathy for others.
 Through those learned behaviors, students make positive, responsible decisions; create frameworks to achieve their goals; and build positive relationships with others.